oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 #### 3.5.4.1 General <a id='hierarchical-strings--general'></a>

-Certain string-valued properties and certain property names in this document (for example, the value of the `runAutomationDetails.id` property ([§3.17.3](#runautomationdetails-object--id-property)), and the property names in a property bag ([§3.8](#property-bags))) are said to be “hierarchical.”
+Certain string-valued properties and certain property names in this document (for example, the value of the `runAutomationDetails.id` property ([§3.17.3](#runautomationdetails-object--id-property)), and the property names in a property bag ([§3.8](#property-bags))) are said to be "hierarchical."
 This means that the string consists of a sequence of forward-slash-separated components, with this syntax:

 ```
 hierarchical string = component, { "/", component };